ferdouszislam/php-clean-code/README.md

     return 'foo';
 }
 ```
-- When invoking functions with multiline arguments, put the first argument on a separate line and give single indentation all arguments.
+- When invoking functions with multiline arguments, put the first argument on a separate line and give single indentation on all arguments.
 - A single argument might also be split across multiple lines (as might be the case with an anonymous function or array) as shown.
 ```php
 // function invocation with single line arguments